PiT: Progressive Diffusion Transformer: Experiments

 \section{Experiments}

-Based on all the above investigations, we design a series of isotropic and U-shaped Swin DiTs.
-To demonstrate the outstanding performance of Swin DiTs, we conduct a series of experiments following the training settings of DiT: The Variational Autoencoder (VAE) employs sd-vae-ft-ema, the training batch size is set to 256, the optimizer is AdamW, the learning rate is set at \(1\times e^{-4}\), and all the hyperparameters in the comparative experiments are exactly the same.
+Based on all the above investigations, we design a series of isotropic and U-shaped PiTs.
+To demonstrate the outstanding performance of PiTs, we conduct a lot experiments following the training settings of DiT: The Variational Autoencoder (VAE) employs sd-vae-ft-ema, the training batch size is set to 256, the optimizer is AdamW, the learning rate is set at \(1\times e^{-4}\), and all the hyperparameters in the comparative experiments are the same.
+The state-of-the-art methods involved in the experiment are as follows: DiT~\cite{peebles2023scalable}, MDT~\cite{gao2023masked}, MDTv2~\cite{gao2023mdtv2}, U-DiT~\cite{tian2024u}, DiffTi~\cite{hatamizadeh2024diffit}, and PixArt-$\alpha$~\cite{chen2023pixart}.